OpenID Connect relies on claims to provide information about the end user to the relying parties.

 The OAuth 2.0 provider’s Supported Claims field restricts the claims that can be granted in ID tokens, but not the claims a client can register with during dynamic client registration.

 You can also use this field to configure how AM presents the claims in the AM consent screen.
+By default, scope-derived claims are not configured to display in the consent screen.
+You can either disable the consent pages, or manually configure the claims to display.

-How to Configure Claims in the AM Consent Screen
+How to configure claims in the AM consent screen

 Configure how claims appear in the consent screen by client or by realm (in the OAuth 2.0 provider service).
-For examples, see the Supported Claims field in the provider’s Advanced reference, or the Claim(s) field in Core Properties.
+For examples, see the Supported Claims field in the provider’s Advanced reference, or the Claim(s) field in Core properties.

 Claims may be entered as simple strings or pipe-separated strings